 Adding Formulas and Functions

 In addition to charts and tables, you can also add formulas and functions to your dashboard to perform calculations and analyze your data.
 Google Sheets offers a wide range of built-in functions, including SUM, AVERAGE, and COUNT.
 You can also create custom formulas by combining multiple functions.
 This will allow you to perform complex calculations and gain deeper insights into your data.
-(See Also: How To Create A Filter Just For Me In Google Sheets)
+(See Also: How To Order A Column In Google Sheets)

 Sharing and Collaborating